WCTV

-WCTV (channel 6) is a television station licensed to Thomasville, Georgia, United States, serving the Tallahassee, Florida, market as an affiliate of CBS and MyNetworkTV.
-It is owned by Gray Media alongside Live Oak, Florida–licensed WFXU (channel 57).
-The two stations share studios on Halstead Boulevard in Tallahassee (along I-10); WCTV's transmitter is located in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.
+WCTV (channel 6) is a television station licensed to Thomasville, Georgia, United States, serving as the CBS affiliate for the Tallahassee, Florida, market.
+It is owned by Gray Media alongside Live Oak, Florida–licensed WFXU (channel 57), an independent station with MyNetworkTV.
+The two stations share studios on Halstead Boulevard in Tallahassee (along I-10); WCTV's transmitter is located southeast of Metcalfe, Georgia, along the Florida state line.